-In fact, the practice of incorporating sex pillows into our escapades has become so popular an industry has sprung up around the idea.
+In fact, the practice of incorporating sex pillows into the bedroom has become so popular an industry has sprung up around the idea.
 In fact, here are a variety of sex pillows to purchase, including wedges, domes, and those from a brand known as The Liberator.
-These tools allow couples to experiment with a variety of positions without
+These tools allow couples to experiment with a variety of positions without strain.

 Below, Hodder walks us through the many ways in which pillows can help angle us into better sex.
 Just make sure to wash it regularly — or have a designated sex pillow.

 Known as the pillow technique, using a sex pillow to prop up a partner’s hips can help enhance pleasure.
 “It makes it easier to access and stimulate the clitoris, which is of course essential during cunnilingus,” she adds.
 And it’s not just about oral.
 Research suggests that a majority of women require clitoral stimulation to climax during sex.
 Positions like the coital alignment technique are designed to improve her odds of orgasm by angling the shaft of the penis against the clitoris.
 Throwing a pillow into the mix might make things even easier to maneuver.

 A Sex Pillow Makes Things Easier To Access